SchweGELBin/OpenBible2/docs/README.md

 [German](./README_DE.md)

 <!-- ../metadata/en-US/short_description.txt -->
-OpenBible provides the Bible as a simple Android App
+OpenBible provides the Bible with as little distractions as possible

 ## Description
 <!-- ../metadata/en-US/full_description.txt -->
-<p><i>OpenBible</i> lets you download the Bible in multiple translations.
-You can choose a downloaded translation and select a book and chapter of it.
-Then you can read the selected chapter.
-If you exit out of the app, it saves your last state that you can continue, where you left.
-It follows your system theme (dark/light mode, language and material design) to make your experience as simple and straight forward as possible.</p>
+OpenBible aims to be an open, simple and lightweight Android application for reading the Bible without any additional inputs.
+This means that the app contains only the Bible without items like section headings, comments, reading plans or tips.

+OpenBible allows you to download the Bible in many different languages and translations.
+It strives to keep these translations up to date to address formatting or similar issues.
+You can select the translation, book and chapter or find verses by searching their content.
+The app lets you customize your reading experience through color themes, color schemes, text alignment, split screen mode, font size and verse number visibility.
+These settings default to your system preferences to reduce the need for manual adjustments.
+While reading, you can pinch or double click the screen to temporarily change the font size.
+Additionally, you can select text to copy or share it.
+Your settings, selections and translations are saved and can be backed up for convenience.

 ## How does it work?
 It is written in [Jetpack Compose](https://developer.android.com/compose) and uses [Material You](https://m3.material.io) as its Design.
-Scripture data provided by [getBible](https://getbible.net/docs), a recognized [front end](https://wiki.crosswire.org/Frontends:getBible) for Crosswire’s SWORD modules.
+Scripture data is being provided by [getBible](https://getbible.net/docs), a recognized [front end](https://wiki.crosswire.org/Frontends:getBible) for Crosswire’s SWORD modules.

 ## Screenshots
 | ![](../metadata/en-US/images/phoneScreenshots/1.png) | ![](../metadata/en-US/images/phoneScreenshots/2.png) | ![](../metadata/en-US/images/phoneScreenshots/3.png) |